akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 ## Apply Changes

-To actually create our domain, datacenter and property;, we need to instruct terraform to apply the changes outlined in the plan.
+To actually create our domain, datacenter and property;, we need to instruct Terraform to apply the changes outlined in the plan.
 To do this, in the terminal, run the command:

 ```bash
 $ terraform apply